 I am concerned about the potentially negative impact of some of the individual ingredients, listed in the vaccines offered in the UK

-I am most concerned that it will not be possible to determine the long-term effects of this vaccination until it has been in long-term use, but there are a growing number of reports of negative reactions among people who have been vaccinated
+I am most concerned that it will not be possible to determine the long-term effects of this vaccination until it has been in long-term use, but there are a growing number of reports of adverse reactions among people who have been vaccinated

 Since I do not have any means to independently evaluate all the available scientific data, I have decided that I will not take a vaccine, the benefits of which are at least as uncertain as the risks

-As always, I will continue to be happy to learn, if any conclusive evidence becomes available, but I am as certain as I can be that the choice I must make is to vaccinate or to stay healthy.
+As always, I will continue to be happy to learn, if any conclusive evidence becomes available, but I am as sure as I can be that the choice I must make is to vaccinate or to stay healthy.
 Read More

 Wow!
 It is July 2009, I made it to my 40th birthday, and I feel fantastic!

-In the final few months of 2005, leading up to the beginning of My Serrapeptase Adventure (January 2006), I was surviving on a day-to-day basis and I was surprised each time I survived another week.
+In the final few months of 2005, leading up to the beginning of My Serrapeptase Adventure (January 2006), I was surviving on a day-to-day basis, and I was surprised each time I survived another week.

 Now, more than halfway through the fourth year of My Serrapeptase Adventure, as I look ahead to my fifth decade of life and beyond, it still amazes me to know that I have a future.
 I am sure that it will be a future filled with opportunities and challenges.
-I look forward to continuing to learn from the amazing people who have enabled and inspired My Serrapeptase Adventure, so far, and to meeting new people in the months and years to come.
+I look forward to continuing to learn from the fantastic people who have enabled and inspired My Serrapeptase Adventure, so far, and to meeting new people in the months and years to come.
 Read More

 Today, I was narrowly missed by a lightning strike, which hit the ground about 30 to 40 yards away, but it seemed far closer to me.
-Once I recovered from the shock of such an enormously loud sound, and bright flash, I realised that even this drama was another opportunity to learn more about my improving health.
+Once I recovered from the shock of such an enormously loud sound, and a bright flash, I realised that even this drama was another opportunity to learn more about my improving health.